 Senior Fellows can be any student in any graduate level program at a local university.

-Physician fellows can be any medical resident or medical fellow based in the houston region
+Scholars can be any medical resident or medical fellow based in the Houston region.

 The project should: